bogeeee/restfuncs/readme.md

 ### Intercept calls (server side)

-Override the following method in your service _(=just add the function to it)_ and do what ever you want in there (i.e. handle errors, check for auth, filter args, filter result).
+Add the following method to your service and do what ever you want in there (i.e. handle errors, check for auth, filter args, filter result).
 You have access to [this.req](https://expressjs.com/en/4x/api.html#req), [this.resp](https://expressjs.com/en/4x/api.html#res) and `this.session` as usual.
 ```
 class MyService {